bm2-lab/comboSC/README.md

 1.comboSC is a scalable toolkit for personalized combination therapy recommendation based on the single-cell sequencing data of cancer patient.

-2.comboSC collects more than 30,000 small molecule/drugs, which come from cMAP and GDSC databases.
+2.comboSC collects more than 30,000 small molecule/drugs, which come from CMAP and GDSC databases.

-3.comboSC designed an efficient immune score for personalized immunity profile evaluation based on the single-cell sequencing data of cancer patient.
+3.comboSC designs an efficient immune score for personalized immunity profile evaluation based on the single-cell sequencing data of cancer patient.
 - For high immune score samples, comboSC recommends to use routine immunotherapy like immune checkpoint inhibitors.
 - For middle immune score samples, comboSC recommends to use combination therapy by combining immunotherapy with certaixn small molecule/drugs, which are predicted to regulate the immune microenvironment and boost the immunotherapy effect.
 - For low immune score samples, comboSC recommends to use combination therapy by combining small molecule/drugs to eliminate malignant cells directly.

-4.The current version of comboSC is tested for the following 10 cancer types:basal cell carcinoma (BCC), breast invasive carcinoma (BRCA), colorectal cancer (CRC), head and neck cancer (HNSC), melanoma, non-small-cell lung cancer (NSCLC), pancreatic adenocarcinoma (PAAD), skin cutaneous melanoma (SKCM), liver hepatocellular carcinoma (LIHC), and adult acute myeloid leukemia (AML),Endometrioid Carcinoma（UCEC）.
+4.The current version of comboSC have been applied to the following 10 cancer types,including: basal cell carcinoma (BCC), breast invasive carcinoma (BRCA), colorectal cancer (CRC), head and neck cancer (HNSC), non-small-cell lung cancer (NSCLC), pancreatic adenocarcinoma (PAAD), skin cutaneous melanoma (SKCM), liver hepatocellular carcinoma (LIHC), and adult acute myeloid leukemia (AML),Endometrioid Carcinoma（UCEC）.
-## Accessible
-### Web
-The comboSC tools can be accessed from the webserver (www.comboSC.top).
-### Github
-Local comboSC can be installed from https://github.com/bm2-lab/comboSC.
-It required R, version 3.6.0 or greater.
-Rstudio is also recommended.The required R packages are listed in `resources/Allpackage.R`.

-## Test Data
 |Cancer |Number of samples|PMID of reference|
 |:---:|:---:|:---:|
 |BCC|6 |31359002|